 As many of us continue to spend more time at home, we are trying to find ways to make our spaces more comfortable and energy efficient.
 Utilities should personalize content with information and links to their programs as well as promotional snippets in eNewsletters.
 In April, 22% of content views generated outbound clicks to a personalized link.

 Considering relevant content to include in your eNewsletters?
-Reflect on the top-performing Questline content in April:
+Reflect on the top-performing Questline Digital content in April:

 - 6 Ways to Save This Spring (Article)

 - Coronavirus Action Plan: Protecting Your Power (Article)